Action Comics #1000

 Knowing he’ll have to leave the area, he lands a new job at the active site of the finding.
 It’s at this new job where his first interaction with Lois Lane comes about.
 She represents the final important part of his inner circle.
 The foundation of who Clark Kent/Superman truly is.
 Another humor moment is when Lois tells “Joe” to be careful with her bags because they’re heavy.

 One thing I absolutely love about what Zack did with almost all of these characters, was giving them weight and meaning.
 Lois doesn’t feel like she’s just in the film to be Superman’s girlfriend.
-She has a purpose whether Superman is in her life or not.
-She is a Pulitzer Prize winning journalist before she meets Clark.
+Lois has a purpose in life, whether Superman is in here or not.
+She is a Pulitzer Prize-winning journalist before she meets Clark.